-Post-Polio Back Pain
+Post-Polio Back and Shoulder Pain

 Question: I'm 70 years old.
 I contacted Polio in 1948 (when I was 3).
 I had 2 long stays at Warm Springs in Georgia.
 I went to the Shephard Center in Atlanta for many years and they helped me until the clinic shut down.
 Currently, I just see a regular medical Doctor.
 I'm in constant back pain and my shoulder pain hurts so much I can't sleep at night.
 All the doctor will supply is Tramadol and it does not help at all.
 Why is it so hard to get pain medicine that will help me?
 Please help.